James Birrell

-James Birrell (1928-2019) was an architect responsible for the design of significant buildings in Queensland, Australia.
+James Birrell (1928—2019) was an architect responsible for the design of significant buildings in Queensland, Australia.
 James Birrell practiced from 1951 to 1986.

 Personal life

 James Peter Birrell was born in Melbourne on the 24 October 1928, the eldest child of Harry and Elizabeth Birrell.
-Growing up in Essendon North, Birrell attended North Essendon Primary School from 1934–40 and Essendon State High School from 1940–44.
+Growing up in Essendon North, Birrell attended North Essendon Primary School from 1934 to 1940 and Essendon State High School from 1940 to 1944.

-In 1945 at the age of 17 James Birrell was accepted into the Melbourne Technical College as an architecture student.
-To help finance his studies Birrell worked part-time as a builder's labourer.
-In 1947 Birrell began work as a draughtsman for the Victorian State Works Department and continued his studies Part-time.
+In 1945, at the age of 17, James Birrell was accepted into the Melbourne Technical College as an architecture student.
+To help finance his studies, Birrell worked part-time as a builder's labourer.
+In 1947, Birrell began work as a draughtsman for the Victorian State Works Department and continued his studies Part-time.
 The same year he also became involved in the Contemporary Arts Society, through the Society he gained many new friends, notably Peter Burns.

 In 1950 Birrell was accepted into Fourth Year Architecture at the University of Melbourne.
 In 1951 he graduated and designed his first houses, in Frankston and Warrandyte, Birrell also worked briefly as the resident Architect at the Commonwealth Serum Laboratories.

 In 1952 Birrell co-founded the magazine Architecture and Arts with his contemporaries, Peter Burns, Helen O'Donnell and Norman Lehey.
 In 1954 Birrell contributed to the Contemporary Arts Society's exhibition 'Space Modulators' along with artists including Sidney Nolan, Ian Fairweather, Charles Blackman, Arthur Boyd and John Perceval.

 Working for the Commonwealth Works Department, Birrell was transferred to Canberra, before going on to Darwin and finally Brisbane.
 In Brisbane James Birrell went on to become Brisbane City Council Architect and University of Queensland Staff Architect.
 It was during this period that Birrell designed his most significant buildings.

 Throughout his life Birrell admired the works of Walter Burley Griffin and in 1964 he wrote a biography on Griffin.

 In March 1985 James Birrell was elected as a councillor for the Shire of Maroochy in Queensland.

 Birrell's archive is held at the Fryer Library at the University of Queensland and the State Library of Queensland.